Azure-Samples/customer-car-reviews/CarReviews/car-reviews/README.md

 ```
 $ ng serve
 ```
+Then open your browser and go to `http://127.0.0.1:4200`. **NOTE**: This is NOT `localhost` because of [the issue of webpack with Angular CLI](https://github.com/webpack/webpack-dev-server/issues/416).

 `ng serve` create `dev` environment that uses `environment.ts`.
 If you want to boot `prod` environment that uses `environment.prod.ts` you can use this